bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 Speaker 0: 00:31:44

-But Adam, we were, I don't know, a year ago probably, we were mentioned in an internal intelligent agency that is fighting against who knows what, right?
+But Adam, a year ago probably, we were mentioned in an internal intelligent agency that is fighting against who knows what, right?
 And we are in those reports and in those investigations again and again.
-So, okay, I mean, sorry, I think I don't agree with you at all.
+I think I don't agree with you at all.

 ## The privacy war is not with policy makers.

 Speaker 1: 00:32:18

 I mean, I want to jump in here because I mean, I think this is a really important topic.
-We are clearly in a war, but the war is not with policymakers.
+We are clearly in a war, but the war is not with policy makers.
-Policymakers, we need to work with them and we need to explain to them the importance of decentralizing power because this power is being centralized in the hands of a couple of these people and companies, these aristocrats, and They are holding this power over society and they're also holding power over policy makers.
+Policy makers, we need to work with them and we need to explain to them the importance of decentralizing power because this power is being centralized in the hands of a couple of these people and companies, these aristocrats, and they are holding this power over society and they're also holding power over policy makers.
 You've got the European Union, they passed the GDPR, clearly they care about privacy.
-Privacy is considered a fundamental human right and it is not difficult to have this conversation with policymakers it's just that a lot of people are either not doing it because they think the policymakers are the enemy which is wrong or they're just thinking that well take the case of okay CIA does a does a report on wasabi well I mean CIA had a report on or they had some scraping from CJDNS in their internal wiki.
+Privacy is considered a fundamental human right and it is not difficult to have this conversation with policy makers it's just that a lot of people are either not doing it because they think the policy makers are the enemy which is wrong or they're just thinking that well take the case of okay CIA does a does a report on Wasabi well I mean CIA had a report on or they had some scraping from CJDNS in their internal Wiki.
 That doesn't mean that they are against us.
 That means that they want to know that we're here.
 And we need to have a public facing answer to these people.